Numfor51/Power-BI-Project/README.md

 ## POWER BI PROJECT
 ## PROJECT TITLE: N2N SOLUTIONS PRODUCT SUPPLY ANALYSIS FOR 2016 TO 2018 FISCAL YEARS USING POWER BI
 ## BY LUC NUMFOR
 ## In partial fulfilment of the requirements for the award of a certification in Data Analytics
-## Year: June 2024

 # 1.0 INTRODUCTION